 Ambassador Fay Hartog-Levin (Ret.) is a Distinguished Fellow at the Chicago Council on Global Affairs and serves on their Board.
 She is also an advisor for the Harris School of Public Policy at the University of Chicago and teaches at the Law School.
 She is a member of the Board of Directors the Roosevelt Institute, New York, N.Y.; the Board of the Foundation for the National Archives, Washington, D.C., and the Board of WTTW, Chicago’s public television station.
 She is a trustee of the Harry and Jeanette Weinberg Foundation, Baltimore, MD.

-Fay Hartog Levin was the 65th Ambassador of the United States of America to the Kingdom of the Netherlands from 2009-2011.
-In that capacity, she was Chief of Mission of an Embassy which included 15 federal agencies, 4 locations and over 250 employees
+Ambassador Levin was the 65th Ambassador of the United States to the Kingdom of the Netherlands (2009-2011).
+Her responsibilities included oversight of 15 federal agencies, 250 employees, policy support, business advocacy, and public outreach.

 Ambassador Levin was born in N.Y., the third daughter of Dutch immigrants.
 She attended Northwestern University (B.A.) and Loyola University School of Law (J.D.).As a lawyer, she represented public school districts and universities for over 20 years.
 She left the law practice to become Vice President of the Field Museum in Chicago.

 Ambassador Levin and her husband, Daniel , reside in Winnetka, Ill.
 She has 2 children from a prior marriage, and 2 granddaughters.